-- Applications for hearings before the Board shall be made on forms provided by the Board and shall be presented to the Secretary of the Board or the Board's agent who shall sign and record the date of receipt. - 2.
-Notice shall be given as required in RSA 676:4,1(d) 10 days before a completed application is submitted to the Board. - 3.
-Completed applications shall be accepted by majority vote of the Board and shall be scheduled for consideration within 30 days of acceptance. - 4.
-The board shall reject all applications not properly completed.
+- Applications for hearings before the board shall be made on forms provided by the board and shall be presented to the board's agent, at town hall during normal business hours, who shall sign and record the date of receipt. - 2.
+Notice shall be given as required in RSA 676:4, 1(d) ten (10) days before a completed application is submitted to the board. - 3.
+Completed applications shall be accepted by majority vote of the board and shall be scheduled for consideration within thirty (30) days of acceptance. - 4.
+The board shall reject all applications that are not properly completed.